DsPan98/AC_webpage/README.md

     ```bash
     npm install
     ```
-    This would take a while
+    This process may take a while
 4. **Set Up Google Maps API Key:** You need to set your Google Maps API key.
 There are two ways to do this:

     a) **Environment Variable (Recommended for Development):**
        ```bash
        $env:VUE_APP_API_KEY='MY_API_KEY'; npm run dev
        ```
-       Replace `MY_API_KEY` with your actual API key.
+       Replace `MY_API_KEY` with the API key.

     b) **.env File:**
        Locate the `.env` file in your project directory and modify the line: